JUDOKICK/docs/ambassadors/readme.md

-# Ambassador Program Hotsite
+# Ambassadorial Program Hotsite

-This is the hotsite for Ambassador Program.
+This is the hotsite for Ambassadorial Program.
 It's hosted at https://cartesi.io/ambassadors

 ## Build